 The kids were the focus, but the adults had fun all the same.
 Child care wasn’t an issue, because the whole event was child oriented.
 Even for families with special needs, things could be situated to work – we took dietary restrictions into account when planning meals and snacks, we could be flexible as needed to work with a child’s specific needs.

 Last year it was clear to us that Acorn wasn’t going to be successful right now in our local SpiralScouts group (or any other scouting type organization, actually).
 The debate of whether to do our own Hearth or whether to just wait and see if he was more ready in a year or two was won by exhaustion and apathy – we’ve done nothing this year, and have not decided about next year.

 But sooner or later, I think we’ll end up doing something.
-I just don’t know what yet.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I just don’t know what yet.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio